 Vaginal lubricants and moisturizers include food-based oils (such as coconut oil), silicone-based lubricants, and water-based products.
 Water-based lubricants dry out quickly and may have to be reapplied, but they are preferred over petroleum jelly or other oil-based lubricants.
 Oil-based lubricants tend to dry the vagina and can damage latex contraceptive devices such as condoms and diaphragms.
 They should not be used with condoms.
 Silicone-based lubricants can be used with condoms and diaphragms, as can water-based lubricants.
 Women can ask their doctor which type of lubricant would be best for them.

 When treating genitopelvic pain/penetration disorder, doctors or other team members often do the following:

 Encourage the couple to develop satisfying forms of sexual activities that do not involve penetration and teach them how to do it

 Discuss psychologic issues contributing to and caused by the chronic pain

 When possible, treat any physical abnormality that contributes to pain (such as endometriosis Endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
-Why endometrial tissue appears outside the uterus... read more or vaginal infections Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
-Vaginal infections are caused by microorganisms... read more )
+Why endometrial tissue appears outside the uterus... read more or vaginal infections Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more )